 In this post, we’re sharing our recommended things to do during your layover in Sydney and also logistics with luggage storage and transportation during your Sydney stopover.

-If you’re planning a trip to Australia and have more time, consider spending 2 days in Sydney, pairing a visit with an exciting celebration such as New Year’s Eve, or leaving the city for fun weekend getaways.
+If you’re planning a trip to Australia and have more time, consider spending 2 days in Sydney, pairing a visit with an exciting celebration such as New Year’s Eve, or leaving the city for fun weekend getaways such as to Royal National Park to see waterfalls.
 Other memorable experiences include taking a road trip or backpacking through the country.

 (*Disclosure: We have affiliate links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 If you click on it and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.)